vprusso/toqito/README.md

 # ToQITo (Theory of Quantum Information Toolkit)

-The `toqito` package is an open source library for studying various objects in quantum information, namely, states, channels, and measurements.
+The `toqito` package is an open source Python library for studying various objects in quantum information, namely, states, channels, and measurements.

 Specifically, `toqito` focuses on providing numerical tools to study problems pertaining to entanglement theory, nonlocal games, matrix analysis, and other